 Learn how to make these gorgeous five-pointed stars with origami expert, Nancy Kiyota.
 At the same time, Colorado Sake Co. will be serving up their best sakes to add symmetry to the evening.
 All origami supplies provided; bring your yen and ID to enjoy the sakes.
 Please register to attend this event.

 Special film presentation of the film I Am Not Your Negro, based on the writing of James Baldwin.
-Guest speaker and film host to be announced.
+Our guest speaker and film host for this showing is Jameka Lewis, Senior Librarian at the Blair-Caldwell African American Research Library.
+Jameka enjoys educating people about Black history and culture.
 Please register to attend this event.